ydb-platform/ydb-rs-sdk/README.md

 Rust SDK for YDB.

-Integration tests, with dependency from real YDB database mark as ignored.
+Integration tests, with dependency from real YDB database marked as ignored.
 To run it:
 1. Set YDB_CONNECTION_STRING env
 2. run cargo test -- --include-ignored